It is not that easy to find Hokkien Mee fried on charcoal fire anymore.

 A plate now starts at $6, but most people go for the $8 or $10 options – for a plate with that edgy, smoky taste due to the use of the charcoal.

-I would say it terms of wok-hei, portion, flavours, texture, this is quite balanced overall – difficult to fault.
+I would say it terms of flavours and texture, this was quite balanced overall – in between dry and wet.